lyteword/chspurgeon-tod/volume-4/psalm-84.md

 (c) The court and precincts of the Tabernacle.
 Amiable is predicated of these.
 The courts amiable—the holy place more amiable—the holiest of all most amiable.

-2\.Why called the Tabernacles of the Lord of Hosts?
+2\.
+Why called the Tabernacles of the Lord of Hosts?
 To denote

 (a) Its connection with the boundless universe.

 (b) Its distinction from it.
 Present everywhere where God is peculiarly present here.

-3\.Why called *amiable?*
+3\.
+Why called *amiable?*

 (a) Because of the character in which God dwells here.
 Is condescension amiable?
 Is love?
 Is mercy?
 Is grace?
 These are displayed here.